 We love to model some of Amazon’s direct marketing techniques because they are so powerful.

-There is no reason to go through a process of trial and error when you can follow a company who invests millions in marketing tests.
+There is no reason to go through a process of trial and error when you can follow a company that invests millions in marketing tests.

 Many times, copying success from other industries can help you avoid mistakes and save you a lot of time, effort and money.
 It can also provide major breakthroughs.